Human rights in Australia

-Human rights in Australia have largely been developed by the democratically elected Australian Parliament through laws in specific contexts (rather than a stand-alone, abstract bill of rights) and safeguarded by such institutions as the independent judiciary and the High Court, which implement common law, the Australian Constitution, and various other laws of Australia and its states and territories.
-Australia also has an independent statutory human rights body, the Australian Human Rights Commission, which investigates and conciliates complaints, and more generally promotes human rights through education, discussion and reporting.
+Human rights in Australia were largely developed by the democratically elected Australian Parliament through legislation in specific contexts and have been safeguarded by institutions such as the independent judiciary and the High Court, which implement common law, the Australian Constitution, and various other laws of Australia and its states and territories.
+Australia does not have a stand-alone, abstract bill of rights.
+It has an independent statutory human rights body, the Australian Human Rights Commission, which investigates and conciliates complaints, and promotes human rights through education, discussion and reporting.

+De jure, several human rights are protected by the Australian Constitution and the constitutions of the states and territories, in addition to a number of federal laws which exist to protect people from discrimination and human rights breaches.
 Universal voting rights and rights to freedom of association, freedom of, and from, religion and freedom from discrimination are protected in Australia.
 The Australian colonies were among the first political entities in the world to grant universal manhood suffrage (1850s) and female suffrage (1890s).
-Ever since the gradual dismantling of the White Australia policy throughout the late 20th century, contemporary Australia is a liberal democracy and heir to a large post-World War II multicultural program of immigration in which forms of racial discrimination have been prohibited since 1975.
+As a founding member of the United Nations, Australia assisted in the drafting of the Universal Declaration of Human Rights and it is a signatory to various other international human rights treaties.
+However, Australia is the only democratic country in the world without its own national charter or bill of rights.

-As a founding member of the United Nations, Australia has assisted in the drafting of the Universal Declaration of Human Rights and it is signatory to various other international treaties on the subject of human rights.
-However, Australia is the only democratic country in the world without a national bill of rights of some kind.
-Racism in Australia traces both historical and contemporary racist community attitudes, as well as political non-compliance and alleged governmental negligence on United Nations human rights standard and incidents in Australia.
+Ever since the gradual dismantling of the White Australia policy throughout the late 20th century, contemporary Australia became a liberal democracy and heir to a large post-World War II multicultural immigration program.
+Most forms of racial discrimination have been prohibited since 1975.
+Racism in Australia stems from both historical and current racist attitudes, as well as political non-compliance with some United Nations human rights treaties.
+Some ongoing human rights breaches in Australia stem from the legacy of mistreatment of Indigenous Australians, who remain disproportionately of disadvantaged socioeconomic standing, have shorter lifespans, and are imprisoned at a higher rate than the general population.

-Ongoing human rights issues in Australia largely stems from the legacy of mistreatment of Indigenous Australians, who are disproportionately of disadvantaged socioeconomic standing, have shorter life spans, and make up a disproportionately high number of imprisoned persons.
-De jure, these rights are protected by the Australian Constitution and the constitutions of the states and territories bodies created to advance the promotion and protection of Human Rights Commission, in addition to a number of federal laws that exist to protect people from discrimination and nature breaches to human rights.
-The usage of immigration detention facilities remains a contentious issue especially among critics and human rights groups.
+Australia's decision to use offshore immigration detention facilities remains contentious among many United Nations member states and human rights groups.
 In 2017, the United Nations High Commissioner for Refugees (UNHCR) has cited these facilities as a "damning indictment of a policy meant to avoid Australia's international human rights obligations".

 Sources of rights

 Most human rights are not constitutionally protected at the federal level.
-However, certain rights are protected via statute both federally and in the states (often called charters of rights).
-For example, in Queensland, in Victoria, and in the ACT.
+However, certain rights are protected via statute both federally and in the states and territories (often called charters of rights), such as in Queensland, Victoria, and the Australian Capital Territory.
 As such, other sources of rights exist to protect rights in Australia (the Constitution, through statutes, common law, and through implementation of international treaties).